alexisflesch/mathquest/vuepress/docs/details-techniques/performance-monitoring.md

 io.sockets.adapter.rooms
 ```

-This performance documentation should be regularly updated as new optimizations are implemented and monitoring capabilities are enhanced.</content>
+This performance documentation should be regularly updated as new optimizations are implemented and monitoring capabilities are enhanced.
-<parameter name="filePath">/home/aflesch/mathquest/vuepress/docs/performance-monitoring.md